ruigil/oos/server/README.md

 # Server

-This is the server for OOS build with NestJS and SQLite3
+This is the server for OOS build with NestJS and Realm